FCC chairman does not believe media 'enemy of the American people'

-WASHINGTON (Reuters) - The head of the Federal Communications Commission told the U.S. Congress he did not agree that "the media is the enemy of the American people" and said he would act independently of the White House on media-related matters.
+WASHINGTON, March 20 (Reuters) - The head of the Federal Communications Commission told the U.S. Congress that he did not agree with President Donald Trump's comments that certain media outlets are an "enemy" of the people and would act independently of the White House on media-related matters.

-FCC Chairman Ajit Pai, whom President Donald Trump has nominated to a new five-year term as head of the body that regulates broadcast television, radio and other media outlets, made his comments in a letter dated Friday and released on Monday.
+In a letter released on Monday, Republican chairman Ajit Pai, tapped by Trump in January to head the body that regulates broadcast television, radio and other media outlets, told Senate Democrats in response to a series of questions that he did not agree the media is the "enemy of the American people."

-Pai, a Republican, had refused to say during a Senate hearing earlier this month whether he agreed with Trump's comments on the media.
+Pai, who has been nominated to a new five-year term at the FCC by Trump, had refused to say during a Senate hearing earlier this month whether he agreed with Trump media comments.

 In February, Trump tweeted: "The FAKE NEWS media (failing @nytimes, @CNN, @NBCNews and many more) is not my enemy, it is the enemy of the American people.
 SICK."

-On March 10, 13 Senate Democrats sent Pai a letter, demanding that he respond to the questions about Trump and the media, saying, "Silence on the matter and refusal to take a stand against threats levied at the media is troubling."
+On March 10, 13 Senate Democrats sent Pai a letter again demanding he answer, arguing his "silence on the matter and refusal to take a stand against threats levied at the media is troubling."

-In the letter, Pai said he had been asked during the hearing if he agreed with Trump that the media was the "enemy" of the people.
+In the letter dated Friday, Pai said he had been asked during the hearing if he agreed with Trump that the media was the "enemy" of the people.
 Pai said Trump "has made clear that he was referring to 'fake news.'"

 Trump has clashed with media outlets on numerous occasions, especially cable networks like CNN.
 Trump has often taken to Twitter to label stories he disagreed with as "fake news."